Arabidopsis-Information-Portal/araport-app.json-spec/README.md

 ### html

 **Required**
-Type: `Array` of `String`
+Type: `String`

-A List of HTML files that contains the application's layout.
+The HTML file that contains the application's layout.

 ### scripts